Tenth Doctor: Appearance

 The Doctor complains that his tenth incarnation is not "ginger".
 However, this incarnation was happy to have sideburns and to have more hair than his previous incarnation.
 He wears his own brown hair in various ways throughout the series (unstyled in "The Christmas Invasion", a 1950s-style quiff in "The Idiot's Lantern", and flattened forwards in "The Runaway Bride" and "The Day of the Doctor") but mainly styled it in a spiked-up fashion throughout most of the series, with this style being described by friend and later one-time companion Wilfred Mott as being a "modern style sort of hair.
 All sticky-uppy".
 He has dark brown eyes and is perceived by most, including companions and other characters such as his future incarnation as "slim and a little bit foxy".
 They chose these kind of foxier, more slim and younger men for the show earlier on to attract attention and gain traction for this "regenerated" version of Doctor Who called "New Who".

 His costume was unveiled on 27 July 2005.
 He generally wears either a dark brown (with blue pinstripes) or a blue (with rust red pinstripes) four-buttoned suit with a shirt and a tie, or a shirt and t-shirt, a light brown faux-suede duster coat (which he claims was given to him by Janis Joplin), and different coloured pairs of Converse All-Star trainers, depending on his suit.
 According to an interview on Parkinson, David Tennant and Russell T Davies got the idea for the Tenth Doctor's costume from an outfit Jamie Oliver had worn on Parkinson just after Tennant had taken the role.
 David Tennant has commented that he would vary the combination of the buttons he fastened on his jacket in different episodes.
 Tennant thought the look was very geek chic.

 The Doctor dons a pair of dark tortoise-shell rectangular frame glasses, an affectation (along with his signature footwear) borrowed from the Fifth Doctor.
 On one occasion, he wears a pair of Red-Cyan 3D glasses, both as a joke and for practical reasons.
-Despite appearing in only one story, the glasses became an accessory commonly associated with Tennant's incarnation of the character and has been cited by costume designer Louise Page as the costume she is most proud of from her time on Doctor Who.
+Despite appearing in only one story, the glasses became an accessory commonly associated with Tennant's incarnation of the character.
+Costume Designer Louise Page cited that it is the costume she is most proud of from her time on Doctor Who.